 The second method involves the use of a USB noise filter.
 These devices split the shield connection and dissipate the unwanted noisy current.

-The AudioQuest Jitterbug (link to compare prices on Amazon and B&H Photo/Video) is a great example of a USB noise filter.
+The AudioQuest Jitterbug (link to check the price on Amazon) is a great example of a USB noise filter.

 The third method is to use a ground shunt.
 This involves running any wire that’s less resistive than the USB shield alongside the USB cable from the audio device (computer) to the audio interface.